kakoKong/CommunicationSystem_OOP/Readme.md

 # Project 1: Communication Simulation

-This project is fork guided from Introduction to OOP CMPE160 course for self-development purpose.
+This project is from guide from Introduction to OOP CMPE160 course for self-development purpose.
 All the text below are Readme.md from the repository

 Link: https://github.com/arasgungore/CMPE160-projects/tree/main/CommunicationSimulation